mardiros/blacksmith/README.rst

-Consuming an API, is not just about doing HTTP requests, it has to be designed for failure, monitoring, and service discovery with an elegant abstraction. blacksmith aims to provide a solution for developers to write clean client code, and for ops to monitor api calls on the client side.
+Consuming an API, is not just about doing HTTP requests, it has to be designed for failure, monitoring, and service discovery with an elegant abstraction. blacksmith aims to provide a solution for developers to write clean client code, and for ops to monitor api calls also on the client side.

 What is Blacksmith
 ------------------

-Blacksmith is a declarative tool for REST Api.
+Blacksmith is a declarative tool for consuming REST Api.

 In a REST API, resources are declared under HTTP routes, and every http verb as its own definition.

-In Blacksmith, every resources are bound to schemas that define request and response, in order abstract HTTP.
+In Blacksmith, every resources are bound to schemas that define request and response, in order to abstract HTTP.

 This is a common concept for SQL table with ORM, where tables are bound to models, and then, operations are available on models.
 This is a usefull abstraction to write maintainable code and to dive into a project easilly.

-Handling API resources using an http client, such as `requests`_ does not handle that abstraction, and does not handle bindings to object, and can be compared to a raw connection because it is just a transport.
+Handling API resources using an http client, such as `requests`_ does not handle that abstraction, and does not handle bindings to objects, and can be compared to a raw connection because it is just a transport.

-This is the problem blacksmith is solving, having a nice abstraction of a service.
+This is the problem blacksmith is trying to solve, having a nice abstraction of services that use REST in a microservices architecture.

 .. note::